 Lorraine is the chair of Orrick’s firmwide Diversity & Inclusion Initiatives and recently completed two terms of service on the firm’s 11-member Board of Directors.
 She previously chaired Orrick’s Restructuring Group.
 She is a frequent speaker and author on bankruptcy and insolvency matters and serves as an Editor of the newly launched Bloomberg Bankruptcy Treatise.

 Lorraine is described by colleagues, clients and others as ”tireless,” “ubiquitous,” “driven, determined, dedicated and devoted” and “a multi-faceted, multi-dimensional, multi-successful person on so many levels.”

-Donald Keller, a partner in the Silicon Valley office, is a member of the Technology Companies Group, and is the partner in charge of Orrick's Silicon Valley Office.
+Donald Keller, a partner in the Silicon Valley office, is a member of the Technology Companies Group.

 Don is a past member of the Board of Overseers of Boston College Law School.

 “Veterans and military spouses may not take a traditional path to a career in the law, but they bring other strengths and skills that make them valuable hires."